 - The Earthling Cruisers from Star Control carry fire-and-forget homing nukes and point-defense laser systems as standard.
 The nukes are leftovers from a previous war, stored in underground 'Peace Vaults' for about fifty years.
 Worth noting that the other races of the Alliance were very pleased to see that Earthlings had a large supply of nukes lying around; most of them had dismantled their nuclear arsenals long ago, but now they were facing an enemy against whom a powerful weapon like a nuke would be quite handy.

 - Fantastic Nuke category: in the final mission of Warcraft III, Furion decides to mount a final Desperation Attack using a booby-trap on the sacred Mount Hyjal, with the elves' World Tree as bait.
-The massive explosion results in the destruction of thousands of night elven spirits, the death of the World Tree, and the loss of their immortality, but it works.
+The massive explosion results in the destruction of thousands of night elven spirits, severe damage to the World Tree (though the epilogue narrator notes that it "will heal in time"), and the loss of their immortality, but it works.

 - Setting one is the whole plot of the first Gears of War (well, a "Lightmass bomb" rather than a nuclear bomb, but the results are similar).